ExMember/exmember.github.io/_posts/2016-06-27-no-fly-no-buy.md

 determined that this person is no longer a threat to the public then there is no need to continue to restrict their rights.

-Sen. Collins' proposal have none of these safeguards which makes it not only incompatible with the Constitution, but worse; an assault on due process, rule of law, and the fundamental rights of people who have never been convicted or even charged with a crime.
+Sen. Collins' proposal has none of these safeguards which makes it not only incompatible with the Constitution, but worse; an assault on due process, rule of law, and the fundamental rights of people who have never been convicted or even charged with a crime.